linhub15/hubertlin-site/_posts/2019-12-03-reduce-stress-in-the-workplace-with-max-line-lengths.md

   - development
 ---

 Black Friday just passed and I'm sure there have been plenty of large TV and computer monitor purchases.
-I'll be holding off for the ultra wide screen monitors to come down in price a little more before get one for myself.&nbsp;
+I'll be holding off for the ultra wide screen monitors to come down in price a little more before I get one for myself.&nbsp;

 With our monitors getting wider and wider, do we still need maximum line lengths in our code?&nbsp;